dhellmann/pymotw/PyMOTW/datetime/index.rst

 .. }}}
 .. {{{end}}}

-Another way to create new date instances uses the ``replace()`` method of an existing date.
+Another way to create new date instances uses the :func:`replace()` method of an existing date.
 For example, you can change the year, leaving the day and month alone.

 .. include:: datetime_date_replace.py
     :literal: